Jordyn Woods Financially Cut Off By Kardashians

 — Celebs ???? (@celebritykimdot) February 27, 2019

 While the Kardashian-Jenners have decided to pull all of their financial connections to Woods, the situation is a bit complicated for all of the parties involved.
 Woods had several business connections to the family, and even resided in Kylie’s guest house.
-Jordyn and Kylie share a makeup line together, and Jordyn also starred on several episodes of Keeping Up with the Kardashians.
+Jordyn and Kylie share a makeup line together, and Jordyn also starred on several episodes of Keeping Up With the Kardashians.
 Jordyn also modeled for Khloe’s Good Americans jeans line.
 Regardless, the family has moved forward and ended all of these opportunities for Woods.

 Plus, the end of the relationship between Woods and the Kardashian-Jenners is not just a short-term situation.
 Instead, the family has made it clear they all want nothing to do with her, and they will not reconnect with her for any business or financial reasons.